mhkeller/toast-and-tea/README.md

 * Include source used to generate charts à la bl.ocks.org
 * Allow for external scripts to be specified in chart options
 * Allow for external style sheets
+* Add error handling for getjson call / replace with something else